September 1, 2025

 • Non-naturally occurring synthetic THC derivatives

-• Any product designed to cause intoxication and not expressly permitted under state-licensed cannabis programs
+• Any product designed to cause intoxication not permitted under state-licensed cannabis programs

 What Is Still Legal for Hemp Retailers and Consumers?